ktor-doc-jp/ktor-doc-jp/servers/application.md

 ## Features

-A feature is an object that you can install and configure for a pipeline.
+A feature is a singleton (usually a companion object) that you can install and configure for a pipeline.
 Ktor includes some standard features, but you can add your own or other features from the community.
 You can install features in any pipeline, like the application itself, or specific routes.